 Free weight shoulder press vs. machine shoulder press

 Everyone has their own preferences when it comes to exercising.
-Some prefer to use the machine and others head for the free weights.
+Some prefer to use the machine, and others head for the free weights.
 It’s important to understand how training with each can differ.

-When using the free weights to perform a shoulder or overhead press there’s more full body work required.
+When using the free weights to perform a shoulder or overhead press, more full body work is required.
 You’re standing up on your own, and to perform the press, you’ll need to stabilise yourself and engage other muscle groups to help you do this.
 A free weight shoulder press is much more compound in nature.
 It requires the support of other, smaller muscles in your shoulders like your rotator cuff.
 It also calls upon your core and lower body to engage and stabilise you as you perform the movement.

 When using a smith machine like the shoulder press, you’re targeting the large muscle groups like the deltoids with more focus.
-This means you will be able to lift heavier, as weaker muscles won’t stop you performing it.
+This means you will be able to lift heavier, as weaker muscles won’t stop you from performing it.
 Great if you’re looking to increase strength or muscle growth in one particular area.

 So, it all depends on your training goals.
 Just keep in mind that to develop well-rounded, full body strength and endurance, keeping compound exercise a core part of your routine is the most effective way to go.

 What’s a military press?